Johan928/Todoc_P5_Johan928/README.md

 ### General Info
 Welcome to the Todoc project.
 The app allows you to create tasks to accomplish, create a new task and assign it to a project name.You can delete a Task.
 You can also filter your tasks by date or name by using the menu on the top right corner.
 <br>For testing, 2 tasks are already created when you launch the app for the first time.
+<br>The app uses Sqlite, so your data are safe and won't go anyway (except if you uninstall the app).
 ### Screenshots
 ![Image text](/screens/1.png)
 ![Image text](/screens/2.png)